 Thai Purple Coming Soon

 Thai Purple has between 6 and 11 bulbs per pound.
-Each bulb has between 6 and 8 seeds
+Each bulb has between 6 and 8 cloves.

 Now taking Pre-Orders for the 2026 Season!